wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 Outside of these session and standups, they maintain regular communication with the client and the delivery team to respond quickly to challenges as they arise.
 If priorities change during a sprint, the delivery manager works with the client to understand and plan for the impact of the change.

-## Products
+## Hosting and supporting services

 ### GovPress
-GovPress is a product we built to host most of the WordPress websites we build.
-It also has some things on it that are hosted and maintained by other people.
+GovPress is dxw's hosting platform which hosts the WordPress websites we build for the public sector.

-We built GovPress because clients were frequently asking us for hosting with high availability and high security, but didn't have enough budget to be able to build an appropriate hosting platform for their service.
+We built GovPress because our clients were frequently asking us for secure, scalable and highly available hosting, but didn't have enough budget to be able to build an appropriate hosting platform for their service.
 This is fair enough, because they shouldn't have to.
 We built GovPress to meet this need, and it is now used by most of our clients.

-Read more about it at [www.govpress.com](https://www.govpress.com).
+You can read more about GovPress at [www.govpress.com](https://www.govpress.com).

-## Tickets
+We're in the process of building a new container-based hosting platform which will be able to support services that aren't built in WordPress.
+Watch this space.

-### Basics
+### Support helpdesk

+The dxw Technical Operations team build, manage and run GovPress, as well as provide first-line support.

 We use [Zendesk](https://dxw.zendesk.com) to manage support requests.
-If you're just getting started, the [Zendesk Introduction](https://support.zendesk.com/hc/en-us/articles/203921213) is your first port of call.
-After you've read that, ask someone to sit with you and talk you through it, to answer any questions.

-Other than for projects you're currently sprinting on, all requests for us to do things must come via tickets.
+Any incidents, requests for us to fix a problem or make a change to a site must come to us via Zendesk as a ticket.
 We use tickets to manage requests in order to:

-* Keep track of all the things we need to do, and what state they're in;
+* Keep track of all the things we need to do, and what state they're in
-* Have a record of the changes we're asked to make;
+* Have a record of the changes we're asked to make
-* Ensure that we only accept change requests from people who are authorised;
+* Ensure that we only accept change requests from people who are authorised
 * Generate data about how much staff time is spent on each client's issues.

 If a client asks us to do something in person, on the phone or via email, we politely ask them to visit http://dxw.zendesk.com/ instead, and submit a ticket there.
 This is so that: